nginxinc/Community-Code-of-Conduct/README.md

 F5’s Partner Code of Conduct supersedes this Code of Conduct when conflicting.

-The NGINX moderation team is Hannah Neil, Dave McAllister, and Roberto Cardona.
+The NGINX moderation team is Hannah Neil and Dave McAllister.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
 It is also influenced by the [Geek Feminism Code of Conduct](https://opensource.microsoft.com/codeofconduct/), [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/), and [Mozilla's Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).